 From a Command Prompt window you can enter App Manager CLI arguments.
 For more on this, please see the App Manager IT guide.

 When launching zSpace App Manager, you see the following error message "Checking for update Failed to contact the alias service Read operation No DNS entry found for host".

 This is caused by App Manager not being able to connect to our data servers.
 To resolve this:

-When launching zSpace App Manager you see an error message "Failed to access remote metafile Read operation JSON error", can be resolved by the following.
+When launching zSpace App Manager you see an error message "Failed to access remote metafile Read operation JSON error".

 When installing or updating files, you may notice values before the installation progress bar.
 The left most value is the total file contents remaining to be downloaded or read.
 The remote read speed (middle value) is the current download speed.
 When performing an update, old content will not be downloaded again and will only be scanned for correctness.
 In this case, the local read speed (right most value) is the speed in which previously downloaded content is scanned.

 Current release notes for App Manager can be found here.